H1K0/tanabata/README.md

 ### Command Line Interface

 Build the CLI app using `./build.sh -t tfm [-b <build_dir>]`.
-For better experience, you can move the CLI executable to the `/usr/bin/` directory (totally safe unless you have another app named `tfm`) or add the directory with it to `PATH`.
+For better experience, you can move the executable to the `/usr/bin/` directory (totally safe unless you have another app named `tfm`) or add the directory with it to `PATH`.

 Then just open the terminal and run `tfm -h`.
 If you are running it for the first time, run it with `sudo` or manually create the `/etc/tfm/` directory and check its permissions.
 This is the directory where TFM stores its config file.
-If everything is set up properly, you should get the following.
+If everything is set up properly, you should get the following help message.

 ```
 (C) Masahiko AMANO aka H1K0, 2022—present